-I noticed that many popular historians today, including various Facebook groups and pages tackling Filipino History, focus mainly on personalities (José Rizal, Andrés Bonifacio, Gregorio del Pilar, etc.), if not events (Cavite Mutiny, 1896 Tagálog Rebellion, the first at-large national election of 1935, etc.).
+I noticed that many popular historians today, including various Facebook groups and pages that deal with Filipino History, focus mainly on personalities (José Rizal, Andrés Bonifacio, Gregorio del Pilar, etc.), if not events (Cavite Mutiny, 1896 Tagálog Rebellion, the first at-large national election of 1935, etc.).
 But history is not limited to people and explosive occurrences.
 We should also consider the coming of tools as history, as media that changed people’s outlook towards everything else.
 The bahay na bató, the calendar, book printing, the introduction of new crops, and even the cuchara and tenedor have all contributed to the evolution of what is now the Filipino.
 May these historians up their game so that their fans would not become mere hero worshipers.
+Their fans deserve better.